 - Classes should be made for Skillshare, and not branded for any other online teaching platforms.

-Beginning June 2022, all classes on Skillshare will be required to meet a minimum threshold of engagement, which will apply once your class has been on the platform for a year.
+All classes on Skillshare are required to meet a minimum threshold of engagement performance, which will apply once your class has been on the platform for a year.
 Classes will be subject to removal if all of the following are true:

 - Your class has been on Skillshare for more than a year (at least 365 days); AND

-- Your class has less than a 2.5 average rating or no reviews at all; AND
+- Your class has less than a 2.5 average rating or no reviews at all, or has not received a positive review in the last 12 months; AND

 A class’s average review rating is calculated by adding the value of your reviews, for example “Not really” = 1 and “Exceeded!” = 4, and dividing by the total number of reviews.
 Note that from time to time, we may find that there are classes that fulfill certain student or programming needs outside of their engagement level.
-We reserve the right to exclude classes from the low engagement threshold as needed to best serve our users.
+We reserve the right to exclude classes from the class performance requirement as needed to best serve our users.

 Adhere to Our Community Guidelines and Teaching Policies